osenco/mpesa/README.md

 </table>

 ## Helper Functions
-You can use the helper functions for more concise code
+You can use the helper function s for more concise code

-To configure the class, use the `mpesa_setup_config` function, passing your configuration options as the first argument, and the API you wish to setup(STK, C2B, B2C, B2B) as the second argument.
+To configure the class, use the `mpesa_setup_config` function , passing your configuration options as the first argument, and the API you wish to setup(STK, C2B, B2C, B2B) as the second argument.
 The API is set to STK by default.

 ```php
 $config = array(